Snigdha667/Snigdha667/README.md

 - 🔭 I’m currently working on Python and Java Programming Languages.
 - 🌱 I’m currently learning Coding in Python,Java& C specifically.
 - 👯 I’m looking to collaborate on anything that could pave a way to increase my knowledge in the above.
-- 🤔 I’m looking for help with Java & Python.
+- 🤔 I’m looking for help with Java & Python and anything else related to Computer Science!
 - 💬 Ask me about Coding,Java,Python,C etc.
+- <!--
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
+-->